opendatadiscovery/odd-spark-adapter/README.md

 Implementation inspired by
 [Marquez Spark integration](https://github.com/MarquezProject/marquez/tree/main/integrations/spark).

-Both spark listener and java agent are currently needed to capture everything.
 With listener only, it will not be able to track job outputs.

 # Roadmap

 Further development may include:
 * Features
-  * Support Spark SQL
   * Support for capturing meaningful information for more inputs/outputs types Spark has support for, e.g.:
     * HBase